syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 shape.ShapeName = "Shape1"

-'Retrieves the line format instance of the shape.
+'Retrieves the line format of the shape.

 Dim lineFormat As ILineFormat = shape.LineFormat